On this page

 - any advice or message given by a suitably qualified health worker to an individual or to groups for the purpose of supporting them to switch from smoking to vaping

-- public health messages issued by the Director-General of Health that are published by a public service or an individual or organisation funded by a public service (the Vaping Facts website has been issued as public health messages under the Act)
+- public health messages issued by the Director-General of Health that are published by a public service or an individual or organisation funded by a public service (the Vaping Facts website (external link) has been issued as public health messages under the Act)

 - the publication and dissemination of research about vaping products, smokeless tobacco products, and their use